Vatican financial body investigating possible money laundering

 He gave no details of any of the cases but said it was possible that some of the other four could also be passed on for formal investigation.

-The Vatican has been trying to shed its image as a murky financial center since 1982, when Roberto Calvi, known as "God's Banker," was found hanging from London's Blackfriars Bridge.
+The Vatican has been trying to shed its image as a murky financial centre since 1982, when Roberto Calvi, known as "God's Banker", was found hanging from London's Blackfriars Bridge.

 Calvi was head of Banco Ambrosiano, then Italy's largest private bank, which was part-owned by the Vatican and collapsed in a fraudulent bankruptcy.